HardGraphite/zis-lang/doc/grammar.md

 The function may accept one argument, an array of command line arguments.
 Or it can take on argument, which does not cause an error.
+The function can return an integer as the exit code.
+A non-Int return value will be replaced with "`0`", which represents success.

 Here is an example: